-- 125. 124.
-A detailed schedule of project review meetings will be developed by the project management team in consultation with the project implementation partners and stakeholder representatives and incorporated in the Project Inception Report.
-The schedule will include: (i) tentative time frames for Tripartite Reviews, SRSC meetings, and (ii) project related Monitoring and Evaluation activities.
-Day to day monitoring of project implementation progress will be the responsibility of the National Project Coordinator (NPC) based on the project's Annual Work Plan and its indicators.
-The NPM will inform UNIDO of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely and remedial fashion. - 126.
-The NPC and the Regional Coordinator (RC) will fine-tune the progress and performance/impact indicators for the project in consultation with the project experts team (PET) at the Inception Workshop.
+- 124. A detailed schedule of project review meetings will be developed by the project management team in consultation with the project implementation partners and stakeholder representatives and incorporated in the Project Inception Report.
+The schedule will include: (i) tentative time frames for Tripartite Reviews, Regional Sector Technical Committee meetings, and (ii) project related Monitoring and Evaluation activities. - Day to day monitoring of project implementation progress will be the responsibility of the National Project Coordinator (NPC) based on the project's Annual Work Plan and its indicators.
+The NPC will inform UNIDO of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely and remedial fashion. - The NPC and Regional Coordinator (RC) will fine-tune the progress and performance/impact indicators for the project in consultation with the project experts team (PET) at the Inception Workshop.
 Specific targets for the first year implementation progress indicators together with their means of verification will be developed in this workshop.
 These will be used to assess whether implementation is proceeding at the intended pace and in the right direction and will form part of the Annual Work Plan.
-Targets and indicators for subsequent years will be reviewed annually as part of the internal evaluation and planning processes undertaken by the PMO. - 127.
-SMART indicators for impacts and results related to global environmental benefits are identified with baseline and target at Year 4.
-All these impact indicators will be monitored annually at specific locations with effective means of verification.
-These will be undertaken through an independent consultant's s or retainers with relevant institutions or through specific studies that are to form part of the projects activities.
-Indicators of project goal, progress and performance will be continuously monitored and evaluated throughout the whole project life. - Measurement of impact indicators related to global benefits will be done according to the schedules defined in the IW.
-The measurement of these will be undertaken through subcontracts or retainers with relevant institutions, or through specific studies that are to form part of the projects activities.
-Indicators of project goal, progress and performance will be continuously monitored and evaluated throughout the whole project life.
-Impact indicators to be measured include but not limited to:
+Targets and indicators for subsequent years will be reviewed annually as part of the internal evaluation and planning processes undertaken by the PMO.